Moe-Zbeeb/Optimizing-Deep-Neural-Networks-via-Safety-Guided-Self-Compression/README.md

 # Compressing-Neural-Nets
-A Repo Solving the research problem of letting neural network determine thier optimal size
+A Repo solving the research problem of letting neural network determine thier optimal size.